 This is one fine offset smoker!
-It features 619 square inches of cooking space in the main cooking chamber.
-This should be enough room for a large 10-14 pound brisket, two racks of St. Louis style ribs, or three large chickens.
+It features 619 square inches of cooking space which should be enough room for a large 10-14 pound brisket, two racks of St. Louis style ribs, or three large chickens.

 We were really happy with this smoker’s build quality - more on that in our FAQ section.

-There's a really convenient access door on the firebox, so it’s super easy for stoking and adding wood without disrupting the meat smoking process.
+There's a really convenient access door on the firebox to make it easy for stoking and adding wood without disrupting the meat smoking process.